• Give

 GIVING PROJECT

-Since 2014, Crossroads Fund’s Giving Projects have raised more than $960,000 from over 1,697+ donors.
+Since 2014, Crossroads Fund’s Giving Projects have raised more than $1M from over 1,697+ donors.

-THE 2023 GIVING PROJECT COHORT IS COMMITTING TO RAISE $150,000!
+THE 2025 GIVING PROJECT COHORT HAS COMMITTED TO RAISE $150,000

-Over the course of six months, this group will have deep personal conversations on race and class, make a monetary donation that is significant to them, fundraise their network through a process of “donor organizing,” and practice participatory grantmaking supporting strategic, necessary, and underfunded social justice organizing work around the city.
-Since 2014, Crossroads Fund’s Giving Projects have raised more than $960k from 1,697+ donors.
+Over the course of six months, this group will have deep personal conversations on race and class, will make a monetary donation that is significant to them, will fundraise their network through a process of “donor organizing,” and will practice participatory grant-making supporting strategic, necessary, and underfunded social justice organizing work around the city.

-Meet the 2023 Giving Project Members
+Meet the 2025 Giving Project Members

 Past Giving Project Cohorts